-- 1. Read this notice carefully and ask questions if you don't understand it.
-It tells you about your rights as a hospital patient, including: - Your right to receive Medicare-covered services during and after your hospital stay, as ordered by your doctor.
-This includes the right to know what these services are, who will pay for them, and where you can get them. - □ Your right to be involved in any decisions about your hospital stay, and your right to know who will pay for it. - □ Where to report any concerns you have about quality of your hospital care. - □ Your right to appeal your discharge decision if you think you are being discharged from the hospital too soon. - Legal Terms: The written notice from Medicare tells you how you can "request an immediate review."
+1. Read this notice carefully and ask questions if you don't understand it.
+It tells you your rights as a hospital patient, including: ordered by y receive Medicare-covered services during and after your hospital stay, as your doctor.
+This includes the right to know what these services are, who will pay d where you can get them. ☐ Your right to who will pay be involved in any decisions about your hospital stay, and your right to know of for it. ☐ Where to rep port any concerns you have about quality of your hospital care. ☐ Your right to hospital too appeal your discharge decision if you think you are being discharged from the soon.
+Legal Terms: The written notice from Medicare tells you how you can "request an immediate review."
 Requesting an immediate review is a formal, legal way to ask for a delay in your discharge date so that we will cover your hospital care for a longer time.
 (Section 6.2 below tells you how you can request an immediate review.)

-2. You will be asked to sign the written notice to show that you received it and understand your rights.

-- You or someone who is acting on your behalf will be asked to sign the notice.
-(Section 4 of this chapter tells how you can give written permission to someone else to act as your representative.) - □ Signing the notice shows only that you have received the information about your rights.
-The notice does not give your discharge date (your doctor or hospital staff will tell you your discharge date).
-Signing the notice does not mean you are agreeing on a discharge date. - 3.
-Keep your copy of the notice so you will have the information about making an appeal (or reporting a concern about quality of care) handy if you need it. - □ If you sign the notice more than two days before the day you leave the hospital, you will get another copy before you are scheduled to be discharged. - To look at a copy of this notice in advance, you can call Customer Service (phone numbers are printed on the cover of this booklet) or 1-800 MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+2. You will be as your rights. sked to sign the written notice to show that you received it and understand eone who is acting on your behalf will be asked to sign the notice.
+(Section 4 of tells how you can give written permission to someone else to act as your ve.) notice does notice shows only that you have received the information about your rights.
+The not give your discharge date (your doctor or hospital staff will tell you your ate).
+Signing the notice does not mean you are agreeing on a discharge date. py of the notice so you will have the information about making an appeal (or ncern about quality of care) handy if you need it. , , ne notice more than two days before the day you leave the hospital, you will get by before you are scheduled to be discharged. are printed of day, 7 days online at ww copy of this notice in advance, you can call Customer Service (phone numbers on the cover of this booklet) or 1-800 MEDICARE (1-800-633-4227), 24 hours a a week.
 TTY users should call 1-877-486-2048.
-You can also see the notice online at www.cms.gov/Medicare/Medicare-General-Information/BNI/ HospitalDischargeAppealNotices.html.
+You can also see the notice w.cms.gov/Medicare/Medicare-General-Information/BNI/chargeAppealNotices.html.

-Section 6.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date

-If you want to ask for your inpatient hospital services to be covered by our plan for a longer time, you will need to use the appeals process to make this request.
-Before you start, understand what you need to do and what the deadlines are.

-- □ Follow the process.
-Each step in the first two levels of the appeals process is explained below. - □ Meet the deadlines.
+Section 6.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date time, you want to ask for your inpatient nospital services to be covered by our plan for a longer time, you will need to use the appeals process to make this request.
+Before you start, understand what you need to do and what the deadlines are. ☐ Follow the process.
+Each step in the first two levels of the appeals process is explained below ☐ Meet the deadlines.
 The deadlines are important.
-Be sure that you understand and follow the deadlines that apply to things you must do. - □ Ask for help if you need it.
+Be sure that you understand and follow th deadlines that apply to things you must do. □ Ask for help if you need it.
 If you have questions or need help at any time, please call Customer Service (phone numbers are printed on the cover of this booklet).
-Or, call your State Health Insurance Assistance Program, a government organization that provides personalized assistance (see Section 2, of this chapter).
+Or, call your Stat Health Insurance Assistance Program, a government organization that provides personalized assistance (see Section 2, of this chapter).